Coolhatena/Coolhatena/README.md

 ## Work
 - (2022) Worked on [Azordev](https://azordev.github.io/) as front-end developer, building web projects using MERN stack and mobile apps with React Native
-- (2022 - Present) Currently working on [Machinign Network](http://machiningnetwork.com) as software developer, with specialization in computer vision and development of programs for industrial purposes
+- (2022 - Present) Currently working on [Machinign Network](http://machiningnetwork.com) as software developer, with specialization in computer vision ( Using Python with libraries like OpenCV, Mediapipe and some IA Segmentation / Object Detection tools ) and development of programs for industrial purposes ( Data Collection on Shop Floor for analysis, maintenance and decision-making | Interactive Aids for Manufacturing Operators )

 ## Certificates (Only showing the ones available online)
 FreeCodeCamp: